allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

        compatible and so can be applied to the same query.

 When evaluating queries we avoid running them on the index, this would take too much time since we need to evaluate thousands of queries.
+It would also be highly redundant (for example we might end up running cat~1, cat~2... cat~100).
+Instead we pre-compute information about how our primitive operations would effect each sentence of in our sample, and then use that pre-computed information to quickly compute how applying different combinations of primitive ops would change what query in our sample would match.

-Instead we keep track, for each primitive query operation, which sentences from our subsample would match our query if the primitive operation is applied to it.
+In more detail, for each primitive operation we track which sentences from our subsample would match our query if the primitive operation is applied to it.
 So, for example, if we are using a primitive operation that adds 'the' as a prefix to the original query, and our original query was 'cat', we record which sentences from our subsample includes the full phrase 'the cat'.
 For operations